This past weekend, a young woman asked me, “Do I really need to send a thank-you note after my interview?”

 I simply will not hire anyone who doesn’t send a timely thank-you note following the job interview.
 Several other hiring managers I’ve worked with feel the same way.

 So, the answer is, unequivocally, YES.
 During a job search, candidates should most definitely send a follow-up email to prospective employers after an on-site interview, an informational interview, a phone interview or an in-person interview.

 Why it’s important to send a thank-you note.

 If I’m considering hiring you, I want to know more than just what you say and how you present yourself.
 I want to know what you do.
 And I’m going to gather that information by evaluating what you do after the meeting.

-When you write a thank you note (or don’t), you are demonstrating your follow-up skills.
-From your approach to the thank you note, I’m evaluating your project management skills, and whether your written communication is compelling.
+I want to know whether your communication style is a good fit for me and my team.
+When you write a thank you letter (or don’t), you are demonstrating your follow-up skills.
+From your approach to the follow-up email, I’m evaluating your project management skills and whether your written communication is compelling.
 I can also tell whether you can be creative and thoughtful.

-2. You need to show that you’re interested in the job.
+You need to show that you’re interested in the job.

 If you aren’t clear in your intent and desires, you can be certain someone else will be — and they’ll get the job instead of you.

 Several people have asked me, “What about a handwritten note?
 Or sending a thank you card?”
 While I think a handwritten note is a lovely gesture in theory, I’m afraid it’s a bit obsolete in the age where everyone has an email address.
 Plus, they just don’t have the immediacy — so I may have already made a decision about you before the snail mail makes its way to me.